Limited Time Offer:Up to 20% off Hello Interview Premium

 This interview focuses on your ability to collaborate effectively across disciplines and maintain productivity in OpenAI's fast-moving, research-driven environment.
 The interviewer is evaluating how you work with diverse teams including researchers, product managers, and safety teams, and whether you can stay effective when priorities shift rapidly based on research discoveries or product requirements.

 You'll get scenarios about cross-functional collaboration, resolving technical disagreements with non-engineering stakeholders, and adapting when project requirements change mid-stream.
-They want to understand how you navigate the friction between research timelines and product delivery, communicate technical concepts to diverse audiences, and maintain team effectiveness when facing ambiguity about technical feasibility or product direction.
+They want to understand how you handle the friction between research timelines and product delivery, explain technical concepts to people with different backgrounds, and keep a team effective when nobody's sure yet whether something is even feasible.

 Prepare 2-3 detailed stories that showcase your ability to collaborate across disciplines, resolve conflicts constructively, and maintain productivity when facing ambiguous or changing requirements.
 Focus on examples from research-driven or rapidly evolving technical environments.